Wednesday, May 26, 2021

 How do you craft a personalised hybrid plan that works for everyone?
 Join O.C.
 Tanner’s Mindi Cox, Daniel Patterson and Meghan Stettler as they discuss the future of work and key principles for creating a hybrid model where people can thrive, do great work, and deliver business results.

 • Consider critical cultural impacts as you shape your hybrid model

 • See how a personalised framework can reinforce culture and retain talent

 • Build a connected workplace of trust, appreciation, and opportunity

 Mindi Cox Senior Vice President of People & Great Work, O.C.
 Tanner

 Mindi works to connect people with purpose.
-She believes an organization’s business potential is intimately tied to its sense of humanity.
+She believes an organisation’s business potential is intimately tied to its sense of humanity.
 Her goal is to help cultivate workplace cultures where people feel connected to the greater purpose and impact of their work.
 She has 20 years of experience in sales, marketing, and as a human resource executive focused on practices that contribute to strengthening company culture.
-Mindi was named 2018 Human Resource Executive of the Year by the Stevie® Award for Great Employers and recognized as Human Resource Executive of the Year by Utah Business Magazine.
+Mindi was named 2018 Human Resource Executive of the Year by the Stevie® Award for Great Employers and recognised as Human Resource Executive of the Year by Utah Business Magazine.
 She is SPHR and SHRM-SCP certified.
 She also holds a BA in Journalism and an MBA from the University of Utah.
 She is the proud mom to three busy sons and is grateful for the perspective her tribe gives her on work, life, wellbeing, and whole-life awareness in the workplace.